 - For the Apple Roses: On a prepared work surface, roll out your pastry into a rectangle approx. 12 x 9 inches (30 x 22 cm).
 Cut the dough into strips, each about 2 x 9 inches (5 x 22 cm).

 - Place apple slices (approx. 9 slices of apples overlapping) about ½ inch along the length of the pastry strip (see picture for reference) leaving the tops of the apple slices exposed over the pastry.

 - Sprinkle about 1-2 Tablespoons of brown sugar at the bottoms on the apple slices and sprinkle with cinnamon.
 Now fold the pastry over the apple slices with the cinnamon and sugar to make a pocket with the tops of the apples poking out (see picture for reference).

 - Starting at one end of your folded apple pocket, gently roll from one end to the other, creating a rose.
 Place the apple rose pastry side down into your prepared muffin cups.

 - Repeat with all the strips of pastry, apples, sugar and cinnamon.
 You can use scraps of pastry to make more strips.
 I had approx.10 apple roses.

 - Bake in the middle of the oven for approx. 30-40 minutes until the pastry is starting to brown.

 - Make you Rum Caramel Sauce:

-- In a small bowl mix together the cornstarch and sugars
+- In a small bowl mix together the cornstarch and sugars.

-- On a small plate pour ¼ cup rum sauce onto the centre of the plate.
+- On a small plate pour ¼ cup rum sauce onto the center of the plate.
 Place an apple rose on top of the caramel and dust with icing sugar.
 Serve warm or at room temperature.